NikosGavalas/ntua-softeng/docs/Merged-Full.md

 Permissions: Guest users have access to most of the content of the platform.
 They can search and view available events as well as apply filters, to limit the displayed results to their preferences.

 Restrictions: Guest users do not have a profile, as a result they are not allowed to have a wallet or buy credits.
 Guest users cannot create or book events.
-They also do not have any administrator priviledges.
+They also do not have any administrator privileges.

 ##### Parents

 Permissions: Users signed up as Parents can perform all the actions that a Guest user can.
 Additionally, they have access to a private profile page where they have their personal and contact information, photos, booking history and wallet with their credits  (see [Monetization](#monetization)).
 Parents can buy credits with any of the given payment methods, and they can use those credits to book events.
 In this personal page there is also an option to "add child", via which, a parent can add information about his children (such as date of birth and prefered activity), so that the events displayed in the search results will have pre-applied filters accordingly for quicker personalization.

-Restrictions: Parents cannot create events and they do not have any administrator priviledges.
+Restrictions: Parents cannot create events and they do not have any administrator privileges.

 ##### Organizers

 Permissions: Organizers are the activities/events providers.
 They can perform all the actions that Guest users can.
 In addition, they have a public "profile page" in which they have the "add event" option, where they can create an event, by supplying the necessary information.
-These information include the exact time and date of the event, info about it being reccuring or not, its pricing, address (geolocation), photos etc. Like parents they can use the "report" function to mark any inappropriate activity.
+These information include the exact time and date of the event, info about it being recurring or not, its pricing, address (geolocation), photos etc. Like parents they can use the "report" function to mark any inappropriate activity.
 Finally, they can also view monthly reports in their profile page, with all the completed events, total respective number of tickets sold and total income for each event in EUR.

 Restrictions: Organizers do not use the credits system, so they do not have a wallet.
 As a result cannot book other events.
-They also do not have any administrator priviledges.
+They also do not have any administrator privileges.

 ##### Administrators